Comparison

 • For storage: both need careful wrapping to protect the cut face

-That last point is why the hard-cheese storage guide matters if you are buying expensive wedges.
+That last point is why hard-cheese storage matters if you are buying expensive wedges.
 A dry cut face flattens the exact aroma you paid for.

 How Age Changes the Choice